Toronto FC II: Formation

 On November 20, 2014, Toronto FC announced the creation of a reserve team that would play in the third-tier United Soccer League under the name Toronto FC II.
 The team began play in March 2015, playing at the then-newly constructed 3,500-seat stadium at the Ontario Soccer Centre in Vaughan, just north-northwest of Toronto.
 They played their first match on June 27, 2015, against Wilmington Hammerheads.
 From 2017, the USL was sanctioned as a second-tier league.

-On July 2, 2018, the team announced they would move down from the United Soccer League to USL League One for the league's first season in 2019.
+On July 2, 2018, the team announced that it would move down from the United Soccer League to USL League One for the league's first season in 2019.
 TFC II played in Saskatoon for the first SK Summer Soccer Series, which was hosted by the Saskatchewan Selects.
 The Selects defeated TFC II 2–0.

 In July 2020, the team withdrew from the 2020 USL League One season, due to travel restrictions caused by the COVID-19 pandemic.
 They returned to the league in 2021, beginning the season at the Grande Sports World training facility in Casa Grande, Arizona, due to continued travel restrictions caused by the continuing pandemic.
 After playing their first three home games there, following three home games were played at Osceola Heritage Park in Kissimmee, Florida.
 Toronto FC II ultimately resumed playing their home games in Toronto on July 30, 2021, when they hosted Greenville Triumph SC at the BMO Training Ground.

 MLS Next Pro

 The club announced on December 6, 2021, that it was joining the 21-team MLS Next Pro for the inaugural 2022 season.
 In their debut season, they qualified for their first-ever playoff berth, after winning the Northeast Division.
 After defeating Philadelphia Union 2 in the Conference semi-finals, they were defeated by Columbus Crew 2 in extra time in the Conference finals.

+On July 14, 2026, it was announced the team would be relocated to Barrie for the 2028–29 season, to play at a new stadium to be constructed in the city.
+The City of Barrie will invest $26 million into constructing the stadium, which will seat 3,500 spectators and be expandable to 6,500, while Barrie Stadium Group will develop and operate it.
+MLSE will continue to own the franchise and be responsible for managing sporting related activities, while Barrie Stadium Group will manage commercial operations such as ticketing and sponsorships.